hbolzan/django-sql-to-rest/README.md

 ### Persistent queries

 This is a work in progress.
-Create complex queries and their specific insert, update and delete corresponding queries.
+Create complex queries and their corresponding insert, update and delete queries.

 ### Master detail relationships